TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ExtensionScanner/Index.rst

 mention which parts are and are not covered.
 If the scanner does not cover a reST file at all then ``NotScanned`` can be added.

-If an reST file is renamed the file may be covered in a matcher configuration which then needs to be adapted, too.
+If a reST file is renamed the file may be covered in a matcher configuration which then needs to be adapted, too.
 The reST files are not bound to specific directories in the matcher configuration so moving a reST file to a different location within the ``Changelog`` directory has no effect.